H0j3n/H0j3n/README.md

 ## About Me

-I'm a Student wgo loves to explore new things especially on CyberSecurity.
+I'm a Student who loves to explore new things especially on CyberSecurity.

 Love to coding at the same time.